 Through a generous provision in his trust, artist and teacher Clayton Pinkerton established a fund at the Foundation in memory of his longtime partner, Jerrold Whitney, who had a great love of books.

 When you include a gift to your fund at the Foundation in your estate plan, you make a charitable gift, enjoy tax benefits, and preserve economic security for yourself and your family.
 We can work with you and your professional advisor to find a charitable estate vehicle that works for you.
 Some future gifts may allow you to receive an income during your lifetime and benefit your favorite causes after you are gone.

-Learn more about planned giving in "Options for Planned Giving" and "Legacy Giving Made Easy," articles in our Charitable Giving Resources.
+Learn more about planned giving in "Legacy Giving Made Easy," an article in our Charitable Giving Resources.
 Of course, you can also connect with our Fundholder Resources team, who will gladly provide further information.

 Visit the donor portal or download our Grant Recommendation Form.
 If you have any questions about the grantmaking process, please contact our Fundholder Services team.